antonycourtney/tad/NOTES.md

 [X] "Copy" from Edit menu doesn't appear to copy selected cells.
 [X] "Send To" menu in installed Tad doesn't seem to work -- try this with a dev instance of Tad open.
 [X] Try to add support for reading v1 .tad files
+[X] text styling to ellipsis on long column names in column selector [X] BUG: links opening in Electron window -- need to pass in `tadOpenExternal` to TadViewer [X] BUG: As soon as we set a pivot, numeric column formatting disappears (also: verify fixed when loading a tad file)
+[X] add tadOpenExternal to tadweb-app
+[ ] Update top level README.md
 [ ] Update "Quick Start" guide
-[X] text styling to ellipsis on long column names in column selector [ ] BUG: links opening in Electron window!
-[ ] Some ability to increase text size on the grid.
-Global 8pt font in app.less is just too small for some users
+[ ] tadviewer.com site to tad-pkg
+[ ] audit old tad repo, move anything important to tad-pkg [ ] archive everything under tad-pkg
-[ ] When opening a directory, .tad files not included in tree view list in sidebar [ ] Move tad-pkg repo to main tad repo, archive old repo contents [ ] Update top level README.md
+[ ] Move tad-pkg repo to main tad repo
+[ ] Announcement Post (somewhere to put it on website?)
-[ ] tadviewer Twitter account
+[X] tadviewer Twitter account

 ====
 Issues with libcrypto.3.dylib and libssl.3.dylib: